-Through 2-hour interactive sessions, the IICC Signature Trainings take participants on a journey of self-exploration, reflection, and dialogue focused on diversity and inclusion.
-Participants cultivate a deeper understanding of challenges such as the complex nature of identity, intercultural communication, and social justice allyship.
+Through 2-hour interactive sessions, IICC Signature Trainings take participants on a journey of self-exploration, reflection, and dialogue focused on diversity and inclusion.
+Participants cultivate a deeper understanding of challenges such as the complex nature of identity, intercultural communication, and social justice advocacy.
 Participants commit to sustained growth and learning in order to continue building communities of compassion and connectedness at Vanderbilt and beyond.

-Key concepts: power and privilege, socialization, -isms
+Key concepts: power & privilege, socialization, -isms

 Key concepts: inclusion, allyship, community

-Specialty Training: Navigating Difficult Conversations
+Navigating Difficult Conversations